Alice Springs: Government

 The Alice Springs Town Council governs the Alice Springs area, which takes in the town centre, its suburbs and some rural area.
 The Alice Springs Town Council has governed Alice Springs since 1971.
 The Alice Springs council consists of nine members: the mayor and eight aldermen.
 The town is not divided up into wards.
-The current mayor of Alice Springs is Matt Paterson.
+The current mayor of Alice Springs is Asta Hill.
 Council Meetings are held on the last Monday of each month.
 The Alice Springs Region is governed by the newly created MacDonnell Region local government area, for which Alice Springs serves as council seat.

 Alice Springs and the surrounding region have four elected members to the Northern Territory Legislative Assembly.
 Araluen and Braitling are entirely within Alice Springs, while the mostly rural seats of Gwoja (known as Stuart before 2020) and Namatjira spill into the town.
 Historically, Alice Springs has tilted conservative.
 It was a stronghold for the Country Liberal Party for many years; only the northeast (part of which is in Stuart) leans Labor.
 However, these trends were dramatically altered at the 2016 election.
 Former Chief Minister and Alice Springs resident Adam Giles lost Braitling to Labor, Araluen was retained by CLP-turned-independent Robyn Lambley, and Namatjira and Stuart fell to Labor.
 As a result, the CLP was completely shut out of Alice Springs for the first time ever.
 The CLP regained Braitling and Namatjira in 2020, while Lambley retained Araluen for her party at the time, the Territory Alliance.

 In the Australian House of Representatives, Alice Springs is part of the Division of Lingiari, which includes all of the Territory outside the Darwin/Palmerston area.
 Lingiari is currently held by Labor member Marion Scrymgour.

 Economy

 Alice Springs began as a service town to the pastoral industry that first came to the region.
 The introduction of the rail line increased its economy.
 Today the town services a region of 546046 km2 and a regional population of 38,749.
 The region includes a number of mining and pastoral communities, the Joint Defence Space Research Facility at Pine Gap and tourist attractions at Uluru-Kata Tjuta National Park, Watarrka National Park and the MacDonnell Ranges.

 The largest employer in Alice Springs is the Northern Territory Government, with 8% of employed people working in government administration, 7% in school education, and 4% in the Alice Springs Hospital.
 The economy of Alice Springs is somewhat reliant on domestic and international tourism, with 4% of its workforce employed providing accommodation.
 Several major tour companies have a base in Alice Springs, as well as numerous local operators offering tours to sites in the region, including Uluru and the MacDonnell Ranges.

-A dispatch centre for the Royal Flying Doctor Service of Australia operates here.
+A dispatch centre for the Royal Flying Doctor Service operates here.